camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/drilldown.md

 Diagrams can contain collapsed subprocesses to hide complexity on multiple levels.
 You can drill down into collapsed subprocesses with the drilldown icon.

-## Process Diagram
+## Process diagram

 If you have a collapsed subprocess in your diagram, a drilldown icon will appear in the lower right of the activity.

 {{< img src="../../img/drilldown/shape.png" alt="A Collapsed Subprocess Shape with a drilldown Action">}}

-The collapsed shape will indicate if there are running child instances or if an incident occurred in a child Activity.
+The collapsed shape indicates if there are running child instances or if an incident occurred in a child activity.

-If you click on the drilldown icon, the diagram will show the contents of the Collapsed Subprocess.
+If you click on the drilldown icon, the diagram will show the contents of the collapsed subprocess.
 Use the breadcrumbs in the upper left corner of the diagram to navigate back to the parent process.

 {{< img src="../../img/drilldown/breadcrumbs.png" alt="Breadcrumb links showing the process hirarchy">}}

 The breadcrumbs show the process hierarchy.
-Opening an expanded subprocess will open the nearest collapsed subprocess.
+Opening an expanded subprocess opens the nearest collapsed subprocess.

 ## Migration